- Wolverines are bigger than honey badgers with bigger snouts and shorter claws.

 Wolverine vs Honey Badger: Predatory Behaviors

-The wolverine gets the advantage for its multifaceted approach to hunting.
+The Wolverine gets the advantage of its multifaceted approach to hunting.

 Key Differences Between a Wolverine and Honey Badger

 Honey badgers are smaller than wolverines and they have longer claws.
-However, wolverines have longer legs and a longer snout compared to a honey badger, too.
+However, wolverines have longer legs and a longer snout compared to honey badgers, too.